 Elizabeth Harrin has some recommendations for getting benefits from new tools brought in by team members without getting bogged down in tech adoption.

 Beth Spriggs notes that a large project has to overcome more inertia than a small one, and describes a process to get things moving.

 Ryan Ogilvie looks at the strategic considerations that must be addressed by a knowledge management solution.

 Johanna Rothman concludes her series on product owners and learning with parts 4 and 5.

-VIDEONew project management articles published on the web during the week of April 18 – 24.
+New project management articles published on the web during the week of April 18 – 24.
 And this week’s video: the E-Lesson Guru explains how to create a speedometer chart in Excel.
 Safe for work, just over 8 minutes.